rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 If a `file.txt` is saved in snapshot number one and never changed or deleted, the file `file.txt` in the latest snapshot is just a hardlink to the original file.
 If the `file.txt` is deleted from the first snapshot, the filesystem takes care of updating and where to save the original file as part of the delete operation.

+About the last release candidate version 1.3.8 (released in November 2022) and **administration of snapshots**.
+Even if all snapshots are tagged for delete, the first and last snapshot are not deleted.
+The first and last snapshot are removed from the delete list as part of preparation (internal) of delete.

 ## Snapshot and rsync daemon setup

-Snapshot is not possible in a rsync daemon setup.
+Snapshot is *not* possible in a rsync daemon setup.
 For info about what a rsync daemon setup see info [about passwordless logins](/post/remotelogins/) and rsync daemon setup.

 ## What is a snapshot?